ocaml-multicore/ocaml5-tutorial/README.md

 Atomic ref count: 2000000
 ```

-Atomic module is used for low-level inter-domain communication.
+The Atomic module is used for low-level, inter-domain communication.
 They are used
 for implementing lock-free data structures.
 For example, the program
-[src/msg_passing.ml](src/msg_passing.ml) shows an implementation of message
+[src/msg_passing.ml](src/msg_passing.ml) shows an implementation of a message
 passing between domains.
 The program uses `get` and `set` on the atomic
 reference `r` for communication.
 Although the domains race on the access to `r`,
 since `r` is an atomic variable, it is not a data race.